Most web automation tool comparisons treat page volume as a footnote. It isn't.

 Self-hosted frameworks (more work, lower marginal cost):

-What to watch for: At 1,000–10,000 pages/day, you're large enough that sites with strict access requirements start becoming a real cost factor.
+What to watch for: At 1,000–10,000 pages/day, you're large enough that sites with strict access requirements become a more significant factor.
 A managed tool that includes proxy rotation (like TinyFish) absorbs that cost into the subscription.
 A self-hosted Scrapy setup needs a separate proxy budget — residential proxies (e.g., Bright Data) run ~$8/GB PAYG at this tier, which adds $20–80/month depending on page weight.

 Estimated monthly cost at 5,000 pages/day: